wg-wyatt/Electromechanical-Fish/README.md

 The central structural spine is precision laser-cut from acrylic sheets.
 This provides the bending stiffness required to guide the wave profile while maintaining structural rigidity.

 **Silicone Molding:**
-*Figure 1* illustrates the multi-part mold designed in SOLIDWORKS and 3D-printed to form the soft robotic component.
+**Figure 5** illustrates the multi-part mold designed in SOLIDWORKS and 3D-printed to form the soft robotic component.
 A silicon epoxy is cast within the mold to produce the compliant outer casing required to seal the spine.

 ![Internal Mechanism](Media/TailMoldASM.png)